babel/notes/2017-06/june-21.md

 - https://github.com/babel/proposals just copy-pasted at the moment.
 - Make it easier to track (make an meta-issue for each proposal instead of one in babylon/babel?)
 - Sergey, making something that is more like compat-table 2.0 (at some point)
-- Link to test262 tests.
+  - Link to test262 tests https://twitter.com/left_pad/status/876910325815287809
   - Leo Balter, Brian Terlson are interested.

 ### Updates